mahadhitia/SQL-Data-Definition-Language-Project/README.md

 USE master;
 GO

--- Drop and recreate the 'MahadhitiaCommerceDB' database IF EXISTS (
+-- Drop and recreate the 'NovaMartDB' database
+IF EXISTS (
 	SELECT 1
 	FROM sys.databases
-	WHERE name = 'MahadhitiaCommerceDB'
+	WHERE name = 'NovaMartDB'
 )
 BEGIN
-	ALTER DATABASE MahadhitiaCommerceDB
+	ALTER DATABASE NovaMartDB
 		SET SINGLE_USER WITH ROLLBACK IMMEDIATE;

-	DROP DATABASE MahadhitiaCommerceDB;
+	DROP DATABASE NovaMartDB;
 END;
 GO

--- Create the 'MahadhitiaCommerceDB' database
+-- Create the 'NovaMartDB' database
-CREATE DATABASE MahadhitiaCommerceDB;
+CREATE DATABASE NovaMartDB;
 GO

-USE MahadhitiaCommerceDB;
+USE NovaMartDB;
 GO
 ```